Posted by Vikram Rathod

 Google’s strive has only been to give its users the best pages on the Internet.
 The Panda algorithm is designed exactly to help in this aspect.
-If there is a bulk of content on your site that is high quality, Panda will consider it to be a high quality site.
-Even if all the pages on your website, except 1-2 pages, are low quality Google will consider your site as a low quality one.
+If there is a bulk of content on your site that is high quality, Panda will consider it to be a high-quality site.
+Even if all the pages on your website, except 1-2 pages, are low-quality Google will consider your site as a low-quality one.

 2. Once the quality issues are determined, the next process involves correcting them across the site.
-The issues could vary from content length, thin content, copied content and more.
-It is not only one element that will cause the Panda penalty, but it the combination of all the elements that will determine the quality score and the penalty for your site.
+The issues could vary from the content length, thin content, copied content and more.
+It is not only one element that will cause the Panda penalty, but it is the combination of all the elements that will determine the quality score and the penalty for your site.

 3. Once you have made the required changes on the website, allow the Google spiders some time to re-crawl the site and re-evaluate the quality score.
-If the Panda penalty has been successfully removed from your site, you will see traffic increase within 48 hours.
+If the Panda penalty has been successfully removed from your site, you will see a traffic increase within 48 hours.

 Posted by vikram-rathod Vikram Rathod